MelihGulum/ASL-Recognition-CNN-OpenCV/README.md

 2- Load the dependencies of the project

 **NOTE:** This dependencies not including the Deep Learning part.
-Colab meet all dependencies.
+Colab meet all dependencies (such as tensorflow).

  ```console
 pip install -r requirements.txt